 Collection Models for GST on Low Value Imported Goods

-The Australian Government has asked the Productivity Commission to undertake a four month inquiry into models for collecting GST on low value imported goods.
+This inquiry is now completed.
+The Australian Government asked the Productivity Commission to undertake a four month inquiry into models for collecting GST on low value imported goods.

-The Commission will hold hearings for the purposes of the inquiry and produce a final report by 31 October 2017.
+The Commission held hearings for the purposes of the inquiry and produced a final report by 31 October 2017.

 Interested parties were invited to provide written submissions on matters relevant to the inquiry by 30 August 2017.

-A discussion paper has been released to inform the basis of the hearings and submissions.
+A discussion paper was released to inform the basis of the hearings and submissions.

 - Discussion paper 28 Jul 2017